Syuennykok/eskok-personal-website/content/index.md

 ---
 title: Welcome!
 created: 2025-09-17T11:49
-updated: 2025-09-19T10:12
+updated: 2025-09-19T10:14
 ---
-I would share notes and ideas in my brain, as well as life shatter.
+I would like to share the thoughts and ideas in my mind, along with pieces of my life.

 # Focus areas